so…lets get started!

 WHAT about this sofa do YOU think I am not loving?

 Well?
 Did you see it?

 IT IS PINK!

 Ya…I am NOT a pink girl.
-Grammie is a pink girl…Busy is a pink girl…millions of other girls are in love with pink…but Tootsie….not so much.
+My sister is a pink girl…Busy is a pink girl…millions of other girls are in love with pink…but Tootsie….not so much.

 The other day, while I was at my desk working, I looked up, and there it was…in my earth toned living room looking pinker than ever…I finally make the decision that the PINK HAD TO GO!